annatbui/LCW-cDFT/README.md

 ## About the code

-This is a simple python program implementing Lum--Chandler--Weeks-style classical Density functional theory (LCW-cDFT) for solvation of non-polar spherical solutes.
+This is a simple python program implementing Lum-Chandler-Weeks-style classical Density Functional Theory (LCW-cDFT) for solvation of non-polar spherical solutes.

 ## Citation